stoneyzjw/snippetbox/README.md

 We can do this by adding any flash message to the template data via the newTemplateData() helper method that we made earlier, like so:

+## Generating a self-signed TLS certifiate

+HTTPS is essentially HTTP sent across a TLS (Transport Layer Security) connection.
+Because it's sent over a TLS connection the data is encrypted and signed, which helps ensure its privacy and integrity during transit.

+If you're not familiar with the term, TLS is essentially the modern version of SSL (Secure Socket Layer).
+SSL now has been offically deprecated due to security concerns, but the name still lives on in the public consciousness and is often used interoperably with TLS.
+For clarity and accuracy, we'll stick with the term TLS throughout this book.